bodin/pdf-templates/README.md

   * defaults to 0
   padding dimension for right

+margin = "int"
+  * defaults to 36pt / .5in
+  cascading to page, only available on `document` or `page` margin dimension for all sides

+marginTop = "int"
+  * defaults to 36pt / .5in
+  cascading to page, only available on `document` or `page` margin dimension for top

+marginBottom = "int"
+  * defaults to 36pt / .5in
+  cascading to page, only available on `document` or `page` margin dimension for bottom

+marginLeft = "int"
+  * defaults to 36pt / .5in
+  cascading to page, only available on `document` or `page` margin dimension for left

+marginRight = "int"
+  * defaults to 36pt / .5in
+  cascading to page, only available on `document` or `page` margin dimension for right

 alignVertical = "top | middle | bottom"
   * defaults to middle
   vertical alignment